 Contact Mark Stalham to discuss the relevance of different virus test.

 |Disease assessment (fungal and bacterial)||£/test|

 |6 virus test (PLRV, PVY, PVX, PVS, PVA, PVV)||235.00|

 Seed samples submitted for disease assessment are examined both macroscopically and microscopically for all common potato pathogens and any physical or pest damage to the seed is also recorded.
 For surface diseases, both the incidence (% of tubers affected) and severity (extent of surface infection on the tuber) are recorded.
 Plugs of potato, including the buds from the seed tubers are incubated and examined microscopically to determine the incidence of fungi which may not be apparent macroscopically (including the fungi causing black scurf / stem canker, black dot, silver scurf and skin spot).
 Ware samples can also be submitted for detailed quality assessment.

 Important diseases assessed include black scurf, dry rot, gangrene, powdery scab, silver scurf and skin spot

-For assessing the incidence of virus in potato seed, plants are grown from the sample submitted and sap from the leaves of each test plant is tested separately using a serological technique (ELISA).
+For assessing the incidence of virus in potato seed, plants are grown in a glasshouse from eye plugs taken from the sample submitted.
+The sap from leaves of each pair of adjacent plants (bulks of two) is tested using a serological technique (ELISA).
 Breaking dormancy, growing plants and testing is usually completed within 6-8 weeks.
 The ELISA test can detect all common potato viruses and determine the extent of infection by tobacco veinal necrosis virus (PVYN) a distinct strain of PVY separately from other strains.